 Aurelia Press is a small, independent publisher of supplementary materials for Earth and marine science education.
-Behind Aurelia Press is Cynthia (Cindy) Shaw - a science illustrator, writer, and educator who enjoys the challenge of reaching those who may not naturally be particularly excited about science.
+Behind Aurelia Press is Cindy Shaw, a science illustrator, writer, and educator who enjoys the challenge of reaching those who may not naturally be particularly excited about science.

 Cindy holds a B.A. in zoology (emphasis on coral reef ecology) from the University of Hawaii-Manoa as well as a master's in education (emphasis on science curriculum) from Washington State University, where she researched the use of guided illustration as a teaching and learning tool in the science classroom.
 She has taken numerous post-graduate courses, workshops and other training in science illustration, geology and earth systems science to support her work in those areas.